Coresignal logo

 Building long-term relationships

 Account-based selling is all about long-term, mutually beneficial relationships.
-Prioritizing quantity over quality means that you want to keep selling the same account for as long as possible and grow along with the client.
+Prioritizing quantity over quality means you want to keep selling the same account for as long as possible and grow with the client.

-How to build an effective account-based sales pipeline?
+7 steps to build an effective account-based sales pipeline

 Creating an account-based selling pipeline starts with well-organized, dedicated teams within your own company.
 Make sure to integrate your account-based sales tools and all other digital selling tools as much as possible so that all department reps are on the same page when working on an account and have the same information.